John Hegarty (academic)

-John Hegarty is an Irish physicist and academic.
-He was elected 43rd Provost of Trinity College Dublin in 2001 for a ten-year term.
+John Hegarty (born 1948) is an Irish physicist and academic who served as the 43rd Provost of Trinity College Dublin from 2001 to 2011.

-Life
+Early life and education

 He was born in Claremorris, County Mayo, and was educated locally at St Colman's College.
 He holds a BSc in Physics/Chemistry/Mathematics/Philosophy from St Patrick's College, Maynooth, a HDipEd also from Maynooth and a PhD from University College Galway.

-Later academic career
+Academic career

 Following a postdoctoral stay at the University of Wisconsin–Madison, he was a research scientist at Bell Labs, New Jersey for six years.
-He returned to Ireland in 1986 as Professor of Laser Physics in Trinity College.
-Producing over 140 publications, and developing a number of patents, he was a co-founder of Optronics Ireland and of campus company Eblana Photonics.
+He returned to Ireland in 1986 as a Professor of Laser Physics at Trinity College.
+Producing over 140 publications, and developing several patents, he was a co-founder of Optronics Ireland and campus company Eblana Photonics.
 He is a member of the Royal Irish Academy, the American Physical Society, the Optical Society of America, the Institute of Electronic and Electrical Engineers and Fellow of the Institute of Physics.

-Prior to becoming Provost, Hegarty was Dean of Research and Head of the Physics Department.
+Before becoming Provost, Hegarty was Dean of Research and Head of the Physics Department.